Every Cricut material is carefully designed to work specifically with your Cricut machine.

 Two such examples of Cricut materials that undergo performance and durability testing are our removable and permanent vinyl lines.

 Cricut Removable Vinyl: Durable, yet removable

-With more than 20 colors, matte finishes, specialty textures, and unique effects and patterns, Cricut Removable Vinyl is the quintessential material for temporary and indoor projects.
-Removable without residue for up to two years, this type of vinyl works great for decals, signs, notebooks, laptops, or other applications where you may want to experiment and customize without commitment.
+With more than 20 colours, matte finishes, speciality textures, and unique effects and patterns, Cricut Removable Vinyl is the quintessential material for temporary and indoor projects.
+Removable without residue for up to two years, this type of vinyl works great for decals, signs, notebooks, laptops, or other applications where you may want to experiment and customise without commitment.

 Cricut Permanent Vinyl: Weather-resistant, UV-resistant, and dishwasher-friendly